 Matching the JPEG typically isn't the goal for any open source RAW converter.
 Typically only obviously bad bits are cut off.

 Would you mind supplying some more ORF samples so I can take a look myself, preferably a whole set of (outdoor) shots per ISO setting, so we can check blacklevels as well.

-	#10 Updated by Ralf Brown over 2 years ago
+#10 Updated by Ralf Brown almost 5 years ago

 Hmm, it seems that my previous message never got posted -- are you still looking for the outdoor ISO series, or is the blacklevel info from the ExIF that you're currently using sufficient?